C Container Collection (CCC)

 Returns

 true if the next insertion of a new element will cause an error.
-Error if e is null.
+Error if entry is null.

 Table resizing occurs upon calls to entry functions/macros or when trying to insert a new element directly.
 This is to provide stable entries from the time they are obtained to the time they are used in functions they are passed to (i.e. the idiomatic or_insert(entry(...)...)).